AmeriEstate Legal Plan, Inc.

 An inherent goal of the trust’s investment objective is simply to produce the cash flow necessary for the scheduled installment sales note payments to the Seller/Taxpayer.

-There are significant benefits to a Seller/Taxpayer in electing to use the DST when selling their property/capital asset:
+There are significant benefits to a Seller/Taxpayer in electing to use the Deferred Sales Trust when selling their property/capital asset:

 - Tax Deferral: When appreciated property/capital assets are sold, capital gains tax on said sale is generally deferred until the Seller/Taxpayer actually receives the payments.